sublime-security/emailrep.io/README.md

 * description - Additional information and context
 * timestamp - When the activity occurred.
 Defaults to now()
-* expires - Number of h ours the email should be blacklisted.
+* expires - Number of hours the email should be blacklisted.
 Defaults to no expiration unless account_takeover tag is specified, in which case the default is 14 days

 Example:
 ```